AppDaemon/appdaemon/docs/APPGUIDE.rst

 The above will only run when the brightness is higher than 150, within 8:30am and 9:30am

+**Note:**
+It should be noted that when using the decorator constraints, it messes with the callbacks counter as AD still executes the callback and unlike in other constraints this is evaluated within the app's thread.
+So this constraint should be used, when there is no desire to mak use of the callbacks counter for critial uses.

 AppDaemon and Threading
 -----------------------